Fuco1/smartparens/README.md

 4. Transformation function for closing tag.
 You can use built-in function `identity` to return the tag unchanged
 5. Modes where this is allowed.
 Tag pairs can't be defined globally.
 The rationale is that they are rather rare and the idea of specific tags for specific modes make more sense.

 The character `_` in the format strings is replaced with the inserted text and mirrored to the closing pair.
 Before inserting text in the closing pair, content of the opening pair is transformed with transformation function.
 Only one `_` per pair is allowed.
+The closing tag does not have to contain `_` (then no text is inserted there), but the opening tag must have exactly one, it's the point where cursor is placed to begin insertion of tag content.

 You can add different tags for the same trigger in different modes.
 The mode sets must not overlap, otherwise random one is picked.